The Keith Haring Foundation Inc

 Overview

-The Keith Haring Foundation Inc was established in 1989 by the late American artist Keith Haring to perpetuate his legacy of social activism and support for marginalized communities.
-Operating as a private foundation (EIN 11-0249024) with 10 employees based in New York City, the Foundation maintains a dual mission: supporting organizations that provide educational opportunities to underprivileged children and those engaged in HIV/AIDS education, prevention, and care.
+The Keith Haring Foundation Inc was established in 1989 by the late American artist Keith Haring to perpetuate his legacy of social activism and support for marginalised communities.
+Operating as a private foundation (EIN 11-0249024) with 10 employees based in New York City, the Foundation maintains a dual mission: supporting organisations that provide educational opportunities to underprivileged children and those engaged in HIV/AIDS education, prevention, and care.
 In January 2025, the Foundation appointed Simon Castets, former director of the Swiss Institute in New York and director of strategic initiatives at Luma Arles, as its new executive director.
 The Foundation funds sustainable initiatives that demonstrate proof of need and exemplary performance, with a focus on direct service delivery programming.
-The Foundation also manages Keith Haring's artistic legacy through its collection and archives, with several programs bearing Haring's name including The Keith Haring School at ABC in NYC and The Keith Haring Community Wing at The LGBTQ Center in NYC.
+The Foundation also manages Keith Haring's artistic legacy through its collection and archives, with several programmes bearing Haring's name including The Keith Haring School at ABC in NYC and The Keith Haring Community Wing at The LGBTQ Center in NYC.

 Funding Priorities

-Grant Programs
+Grant Programmes

 The Foundation operates through a two-stage application process with four quarterly review cycles annually:

-Youth Programs (NYC Focus)
+Youth Programmes (NYC Focus)

 - Target: New York City's most vulnerable youth and adolescents